ValentinMENDIss/ValentinMENDIss/README.md

 # About me:

-I'm Valentin Virstiuc, a passionate programmer and tech enthusiast 💻 with a love for exploring the world of computing .
+I'm Valentin Virstiuc, a passionate programmer and tech enthusiast 💻 with a love for exploring the world of computing.
-When I'm not tinkering with my PC (old or new, it's all good!), you can find me diving into the wonderful worlds of Linux, BSD, and servers.
+When I'm not tinkering with my PC, you can find me diving into the wonderful worlds of Linux, BSD, and servers, as well as Electronics (microcontrollers, etc...).

 ### **Why do I do this?**
-Of course, because I love it :).
+**Of course, because I love it :)**. **As a kid I always felt attached to electronic devices, computers and just everything related to programming**.
+I really loved to tinker with games, adding files to modify them and to improve overall performance of the game, and just seeing how the game works and what **can** be changed.
+But I haven't really gotten into programming till I was about 15 years old (2022).
+At that time I have started learning basics of python language in school.
+And I have thought about programming before but I felt as if you need to be 'the best version of yourself', I felt as if I wasn't good enough to even dare to start programming. _'There are so many people that have gotten into this, but haven't made it.
+Why should I made it then?', I have said to myself_. **Starting learning my first programming language, which is Python, I have discovered that I have a driving force towards programming**. **I love everything related to PCs, electronics, physics, and overall IT, and I can talk about those subjects for a very long time :).**
+I've seen a lot of people getting into this field, but a lot of them have abandoned the idea of becomming programmer very quickly, or had no real interest in IT.
+And I thought I would too.
+But as I started to learn more about IT and have more experience in it, I felt confident that it is what I love and what I enjoy.
+I am also trying to contact with people around me in real life that might have the same interest and passion towards this as I do, but I haven't found anyone sadly.
+That's also one of the reasons why I got into GitHub, and other social platforms.
+These are the places where I can show my knowledge and passion, and where I can learn new amazing and very intelligent people.
+Thank you very much for your attention :D.

+#### Briefly about my GitHub page

-My GitHub page is where I share my coding adventures in Shell (Bash), Python (with a focus on small game development), and C programming.
-You might find interesting projects like my fetch program, which helps you discover your system's hardware details and RAM usage.
+My GitHub page is where I share my coding knowledge in Shell (Bash), Python (with a focus on small game development), low-level languages like C or Rust programming, and many others.
+You might find here some interesting projects like my fetch program, which helps you discover your system's hardware details and RAM usage.

-As an enthusiast of cyber-security, I occasionally experiment with security-related topics (though I acknowledge I haven't dived deep into this area... yet!).
 Nevertheless, my passion for learning and sharing knowledge drives me to contribute to the community through code.

 ### **About my projects:**